In SonarCloud, analyzers contribute rules executed on source code to generate issues. There are four types of rules:

 For vulnerabilities, the target is to have more than 80% of issues be true-positives.

-The Rules page is the entry point where you can discover all the existing rules or create new ones based on provided templates.
+The Sonar Rules catalog is the entry point where you can discover all the existing rules.

 You can access the Rules top menu only from within your organization.
 By default, when entering the top menu item "Rules," you will see all the available rules brought by the analyzers available on SonarCloud.
 You can narrow the selection based on search criteria in the left pane: